30-Min Kung Bao Chicken Recipe

 1. Marinate the chicken

 • Place the chicken in a bowl.
-Add soy sauce, salt, white pepper, egg white, and cornstarch slurry.
+Add soy sauce, salt, white pepper, egg white, and cornstarch slurry (1 tablespoon of cornstarch mixed with 3 tablespoons of water).

 2. Make the sauce

-• In a small bowl, combine soy sauce, dark soy sauce, yellow wine, Chinkiang vinegar, red chili oil, sugar, salt, white pepper, and cornstarch slurry.
-Set aside.
+• In a small bowl, combine soy sauce, dark soy sauce, yellow wine, Chinkiang vinegar, red chili oil, sugar, salt, white pepper, and cornstarch slurry (1 teaspoon of cornstarch mixed with 1 tablespoon of water)

 • With the remaining oil in the wok, add Sichuan peppercorns over low heat.
 Cook until fragrant, about 30 seconds.
 Remove and discard the peppercorns.